launchdarkly/api-client-python/docs/EnvironmentsApi.md

 api_instance = launchdarkly_api.EnvironmentsApi(launchdarkly_api.ApiClient(configuration))
-project_key = 'project_key_example' # str | The project key, used to tie the flags together under one project so they can be managed together. environment_key = 'environment_key_example' # str | The environment key, used to tie together flag configuration and users under one environment so they can be managed together. expiry = 789 # int | An expiration time for the old environment SDK or mobile key, expressed as a Unix epoch time in milliseconds.
-By default, the key will expire immediately (optional)
+project_key = 'project_key_example' # str | The project key, used to tie the flags together under one project so they can be managed together. environment_key = 'environment_key_example' # str | The environment key, used to tie together flag configuration and users under one environment so they can be managed together. expiry = 789 # int | The expiry parameter is deprecated for this endpoint, so the old mobile key will always expire immediately.
+This parameter will be removed in an upcoming major API client version. (optional)

 try:
-    # Reset an environment's mobile key with an optional expiry time for the old key.
+    # Reset an environment's mobile key.
+The optional expiry for the old key is deprecated for this endpoint, so the old key will always expire immediately.
     api_response = api_instance.reset_environment_mobile_key(project_key, environment_key, expiry=expiry)
     pprint(api_response)
 except ApiException as e: